n4demo/learn-to-run-apps-on-AKS/README-step3.md

-# Learn to run apps on Kubernetes - Step 3 of 3
+# Learn to run apps on AKS - Step 3 of 3

 ## Update the DEPLOYMENT by updating the yaml file and re-deploying: